 1.1 In these Terms and Conditions, the following words and phrases shall, save where the context requires otherwise, have the following meanings:

 “Customer” means any person whether incorporated or unincorporated requiring the Services in respect of one of more Serviced Entity;

 “Customer Due Diligence” (”CDD”) shall mean relevant verification measures for any settlor, protector or trustee of a trust; or any founder, guardian or foundation council member of a foundation; or any beneficial owner, director or secretary of a company, for which Fairway provides Services and for any person who has any power over the disposition of property and assets which are subject to any trust, foundation or company, or any person on whose behalf a transaction is being conducted (and includes the person who exercises ultimate effective control over a body corporate or unincorporate) and any other person required to be verified for customer due diligence purposes under the laws of the local jurisdiction;

 “General Data Protection Regulation” or “GDPR” means Regulation (EU) 2016/679 of the European Parliament and the Council of the European Union adopted on 27 April 2016 and enforceable on 25 May 2018.
 It is a regulation on the protection of natural persons with regard to the processing of personal data and on the free movement of such data;

 “Fairway” means the Fairway Group;

-“Fairway Appointees” means all persons provided by any member of the Fairway Group (whether or not pursuant to a Written Engagement) to act as a director or other officer, trustee, manager, signatory or shareholder of any Serviced Entity;
+“Fairway Appointees” means all persons provided by any member of the Fairway Group (whether or not pursuant to a Written Engagement) to act as a director or other officer, trustee, foundation council member, manager, signatory or shareholder of any Serviced Entity;

 “Fairway Employees” means the employees, directors, officers and consultants (as appropriate) of the Fairway Group;